freemankevin/ImageExporter/README_EN.md

 English | [简体中文](README.md)

-**ImageExporter** is an efficient tool designed specifically for offline installation and deployment scenarios.
-It can automatically check, download, and export the latest versions of Docker images, providing a convenient one-click solution for managing images of middleware and service environments.
+A tool designed for offline deployment that automatically downloads and exports Docker images.
-With this tool, you can quickly obtain the latest versions of middleware images and package them into offline-compatible image files for efficient deployment in network-isolated environments.

 ### Directory Structure